Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Set the volume of the stream.
+Sets the volume of the stream.
 The number should be a percent between 1 and 150.
 If the number isn't given, the current volume level will be shown.

 **Arguments**